 Personalise what you offer to each consumer

-Predictive personalisation software (PPS), to auto select products for each individual consumer based on their own unique buying an viewing habits, remembers all the purchases and impressions each and every customer makes when coming to your site. from which it perpetually calculates which products are most likely to be bought next by each individual consumer.
-Without needing you to do anything, it is 100% automatic, it sends a couple of emails every month, offering those products unique to that individual.
+Adopt hyper-personalisation software, to auto-select products for each consumer based on their unique buying and viewing habits, and remember all the purchases and impressions every customer makes when coming to your site.
+From this, it perpetually calculates which products are most relevant and therefore likely to be bought next by each consumer.
+Without needing you to do anything, it is 100% autonomous, it sends a couple of emails every month, offering products unique to that individual. the racer their alternate gear options, to stabilisers to the adventurous dad.

-It runs alongside any email campaigns you have might do on mailchimp etc, but saves a fortune in time, delivering 20x the response, keeping you always in front of your customer, letting them know you’re still there, which helps keep them loyal to you.
+It runs alongside any email campaigns you might do on mailchimp etc, but saves a fortune in time, delivering 20x the response, keeping you always in front of your customers, and letting them know you’re still there, which helps keep them loyal to you.
 An average 1500% ROI, delivers a typical 10.5% additional online t/o.
 At £300 pm for a 30k database, it is highly recommended.